andrewl94/PhotoBox/README.md

   <img alt="Slideshow screen capture" src="https://github.com/alexisgauvrit/PhotoBox/blob/Version-2.0-NodeJS/Dist/images/Features/admin2.png">
 </p>

-On this page, you can see many data, number of users connected ("Nombre de personnes total"), the list of comments sent ("Liste des commentaires envoyées"), the list of remove files from the slideshow ("Liste des fichiers upload et supprimé du diaporama") and the list of visible files in the slideshow ("Liste des fichiers upload et visible dans le diaporama").
+On this page, you can see many data, number of users connected, the list of comments sent, the list of remove files from the slideshow and the list of visible files in the slideshow.

-For each uploaded file, you can remove it from the slideshow by clicking on "Supprimer du diapo" (remove from the slideshow), it will be not visible after.
+For each uploaded file, you can remove it from the slideshow by clicking on "Remove from the slideshow", it will be not visible after.
-For each removed file from the slideshow, you can add it in the slideshow by clicking "Ajouter au diapo" (add to slideshow), it will be visible after.
+For each removed file from the slideshow, you can add it in the slideshow by clicking "add to slideshow", it will be visible after.

 ## :rocket: Getting Started